ekline-io/ekline-github-action/README.md

 ### Reporter: GitHub Checks (reporter: github-check)

-It's basically same as `reporter: github-pr-check` except it works not only for Pull Request but also for commit.
+It's essentially the same as `reporter: github-pr-check` except it works not only for Pull Request but also for commit.

 ### Reporter: GitHub PullRequest review comment (reporter: github-pr-review)